saurabhp75/saurabhp75.github.io/_notes/django.md

 13. We need to create a template folder for each app under django project and within this folder a folder with the name of the app.
 And then add this app to django project so that framework looks for templates folder under this app’s folder (also used in db migrations).

-14. To add an app to django framework, add the app to INSTALLED_APPS in settings.py file.
+14. To add an app to django framework, add the app to **INSTALLED_APPS** in `settings.py` file.

-15. How the url pattern is matched in django app.
-In the INSTALLED_APPS (used by django to search for templates and models for db)  list in file settings.py under project-folder (django_blog/django_blog), add blog.app.BlogConfig ( a class from apps.py under app folder)

-The web-app first checks urlpatterns in project’s urls.py, when match is found the appropriate view method is called, if urlpatterns contains include method for url matching, the web-app calls the view method of included app with the matched portion (in project’s urls.py) removed.
+15. **How the url pattern is matched in django app**.
+The web-app first checks urlpatterns in project’s `urls.py`, when match is found the appropriate view method is called, if urlpatterns contains include method for url matching, the web-app calls the view method of included app with the matched portion (in project’s urls.py) removed.
+In the INSTALLED_APPS (used by django to search for templates and models for db) list in file `settings.py` under project-folder(django_blog/django_blog), add `blog.app.BlogConfig` (a class from `apps.py` under app folder)

 ## Django Templates
 16. The block keyword in html file can be extended by child html pages, syntax is
 {% raw  %} {% block block-name %} {% endblock%} {% endraw  %}

-17. Python like code can be embedded in html files, using :
+17. Python like code can be embedded in html files, using:
 {% raw  %}
 {% for %} {% endfor %}
 {% if %} {% else %} {% endif %}
 {% endraw %}

 18. Variable in html template file can be accessed using {% raw  %} "{{ }}" {% endraw  %} .